Mango-information-systems/mango-is-website/source/index.md

            alt: Gianluca Fiorelli
            width: 140px
            height: 140px
         - text: "The most important people to follow are not always the ones you would think at first.
-Tribalytics help you to identify and connect with the true opinion leaders in your market."
+Tribalytics helps you identify and connect with the true opinion leaders in your market."
           author: David Hachez
           authorTitle: CEO & Co-founder at  <a href="https://www.emolytics.com/">Emolytics</a>
           image: